olsondeven/ng1-built-in-directives/convert_input_to_array/README.md

 # Goal
 Convert inputs separated by commas, newlines, or spaces into arrays.
+On the last one, don't update $scope until the input box loses focus.

 ## Directives You Might Use
 | Name | Description |